semuxproject/semux-core/README.md

 This project is under active development and is NOT production ready.

-Pull requests, and contributions are welcomed.
+Pull requests, and contributions are welcome.
 Please see [Development Guideline](https://github.com/semuxproject/semux/wiki/Development-Guideline) for instructions.

 ## License